Sureuba/SENG438-Group-4/SENG438-A2-Group4.md

 # 1 Introduction

-The goal of this assignment is to learn how to develop proper unit tests for a system under test.
-We will be focusing on black-box testing using Equivalence Class Testing (ECT) and Boundary Value Testing (BVT).
-We will be using JUnit along with JMock to create test cases.
+The goal of this assignment is to learn how to use black box testing methodolies for Range Class Testing and DataUtiltiies Class Testing through developing proper unit tests for a system under test.
+We focused on Equivalence Class Testing (ECT) and Boundary Value Testing (BVT).
+We also used JUnit along with JMock to create test cases.

 # 2 Detailed description of unit test strategy

-Re-reading lecture slides we created our testing plan based on black-box testing since we were not given the contents of the JFreeChart.
+Re-reading lecture slides, we created our testing plan based on black-box testing since we were not given the contents of the JFreeChart.
 Testing 5 methods from  the DataUtilities class, and chose 5 methods from the Range class that required no mocking.
 For the Range class we desided to do seperate in range and out range tests for all of the 5 functions as well as outlier tests for a few extra cases.
 We do not test the constructor since the initialization is before the test methods, assuming that the Range objects have no errors upon creation.

-**Class DataUtilities**
-NOTE: Valid meaning valid input for the function being tested.
-      Invalid meaning an invalid input for the function being tested (could be true or false         based on the expected output)

-double calculateColumnTotal(Values2D data, int column)
-- Data contains positive value, valid
-- A2.
-Data contains negative value, valid
-- A3.
-Data contains zero value, valid
-- A4.
-Data contains null value, invalid
-- A5.
-Data contains invalid data object, invalid

-double calculateRowTotal(Values2D data, int row)
-- B1.
-Data contains positive value, valid
-- B2.
-Data contains negative value, valid
-- B3.
-Data contains zero value, valid
-- B4.
-Data contains null value, invalid
-- B5.
-Data contains invalid data object, invalid

-java.lang.Number[] createNumberArray(double[] data)
-- C1.
-Data contains normal value, valid (contains positive, negative, and zero values)
-- C2.
-Data is empty, valid
-- C3.
-Data contains null value, invalid

-java.lang.Number[][] createNumberArray2D(double[][] data)
-- D1.
-Data contains normal value, valid (contains positive, negative, and zero values)
-- D2.
-Data is empty, valid
-- D3.
-Data contains null value, invalid

-*Negative values in cumulative percentages makes no sense as we cannot have negative percentages.* <br />
-KeyedValues getCumulativePercentages(KeyedValues data)
-- E1.
-Data contains positive value, valid
-- E2.
-Data is empty, valid
-- E3.
-Data contains zero value, valid
-- E4.
-Data contains null value, invalid
-- E5.
-Data contains invalid data object, invalid

-**Class Range**
-(create testing table!)

-double getCentralValue():
-Returns the central (or median) value for the range.
-- F1.
-Data contains positive value, valid
-- F2.
-Data contains negative value, valid
-- F3.
-Data contains zero value, valid
-- F4.
-Data contains decimal (double) value, valid

-double getUpperBound():
-Returns the upper bound for the range.
-- G1.
-Data contains positive value, valid
-- G2.
-Data contains negative value, valid
-- G3.
-Data contains zero value, valid

-double getLowerBound():
-Returns the lower bound for the range.
-- H1.
-Data contains positive value, valid
-- H2.
-Data contains negative value, valid
-- H3.
-Data contains zero value, valid

-boolean contains(double value):
-Returns true if the specified value is within the range and false otherwise.
-- I1.
-Data contains positive value, valid
-- I2.
-Data contains negative value, valid
-- I3.
-Data contains zero value, valid
-- I4.
-Value is within AUB of Range, invalid
-- I5.
-Value is within BLB of Range, invalid
-- I6.
-Edge Value is within bounds, valid

-double constrain(double value):
-Returns the value within the range that is closest to the specified value.
-- J1.
-Data contains positive value, valid
-- J2.
-Data contains negative value, valid
-- J3.
-Data contains zero value, valid
-- J4.
-Value is within AUB of Range, valid
-- J5.
-Value is within BLB of Range, valid

-*Since all methods uses double as their variable type, there is no real boundary other than testing the methods can handle the min and max values for the double data type unless otherwise specified*

-- UB : Double.MAX_VALUE (upper bound value)
-- NOM: anything between Double.MIN_VALUE and Double.MAX_VALUE (between range values)
-- LB : Double.MIN_VALUE (lower bound value)

-# 3 Test cases developed
+**Developing Test Cases**

 Based on our test strategy, we have the follow test methods.
 Any parts of our actual code that are not included here are not important for our testing outcomes and wil be improvised when making the JMock tests on eclipse.
 The finite min and max values are from the built in Double class to test the limits of double variables.

 **Class DataUtilities**